fahdalatfi/bubble-sort-php/README.md

-# bubble sort algorithms in php
+# bubble sort algorithm in php
 This file is repo is containing the bubble sort algorithm using php